Out With The New, In With The Old: Hygiene

 Completely Conscious Surgeries

-It took a long while for anaesthesia to be developed, and more time for it to be accepted by the medical community and patients alike.
-So before that, people would have to endure surgeries almost completely conscious, minus a swig or two of a bottle (or two).
+It took a while for anaesthesia develop, and even more time for the medical community to accept it.
+Before that happened, people would have to endure surgeries almost completely conscious, minus a swig or two of a bottle (or two).

 Clothes (and capitalism) weren't as abundant in the Medieval period and beyond.
 As a result, people tended to wear the same clothes again, and again, and again...and again.